FIXTradingCommunity/fix-simple-binary-encoding/v1-0-STANDARD/doc/04MessageSchema.md

 ## Schema validation

+### General

 The first level of schema validation is enforced by XML schema validation tools to make sure that a schema is well-formed according to XSD schema rules.
 Well-formed XML is necessary but insufficient to prove that a schema is correct according to FIX Simple Binary Encoding rules.

 Additional conditions that render a schema invalid include the following.

 | Error condition                                                | Error description                                                                                                                                                                                                                                                                                             |
 |----------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|